rust-lang/book/second-edition/src/ch13-01-closures.md

 to the way we have to call the algorithm, so we want to refactor this code to have only one place that calls the `simulated_expensive_calculation` function to update when those changes happen.
-We also want to get rid of the spot where we're currently calling the function twice unnecessarily, and we don't want to add any other calls to that function in the process.
-That is, we don't want to call it if we're in the case where the result isn't needed at all, and we still want to call it only once in the last case.
+We also want to get rid of the spot where we’re currently calling the function twice unnecessarily, and we don’t want to add any other calls to that function in the process.
+That is, we don’t want to call it if we’re in the case where the result isn’t needed at all, and we still want to call it only once in the last case.

 There are many ways we could restructure this program.
-The way we're going to try first is extracting the duplicated call to the expensive calculation function into a variable, as shown in Listing 13-4:
+The way we’re going to try first is extracting the duplicated call to the expensive calculation function into a variable, as shown in Listing 13-4: